-This study documented the effects of Galileo Training on flexibility and concentric knee torque in physical active young women (25Hz, pos.3, 25 min., 10° flexed legs, 5/week, 3 weeks).
-The control group continued their weekly training.
-The Galileo group received Galileo Training only and no other training.
-The Galileo group could improve concentric knee torque by up to 8% and flexibility (Sit & Reach Test) by 13%.
+This study documented the effects of Galileo Training and concentric, eccentric and isometric knee torque in physical active young women (25Hz, pos.3, 25 min., 10° flexed legs, 5/week, 3 weeks).
+The control group continued their usual weekly training.
+The Galileo group received Galileo Training only.
+The Galileo group showed an improvement of knee torque by up to 16%.
+This effects was sustained even after 3 weeks (+7%).